 Course Materials Listing

 The Campus Store provides an online course listing.
 Students can build a customized booklist.
 It is important to print out your booklist before coming into the store so we can help you find your books faster.

 A Cross-Listed Course is a course which is listed under two or more subjects.

 An e-book is an electronic version of a book.
-Some e-books are only available online, while others are available for download to your computer (i.e. can be put on an e-reader, iPod, or computer).
-The Campus Store has a number of general reading e-book titles that can be downloaded for free.
+Some e-books are only available online, while others are available for download to your computer (i.e. can be put on an e-reader, phone, or computer).

 Health Sciences Campus Store